Here you can find answers to the questions we get asked most frequently.

 What is the benefit of having a professional planting design?

 A planting design help to avoid the creation of a ‘fruit-salad’ garden – a garden with a bit of everything but lacking a cohesive theme.
 Without a plan and a theme, it can be tempting to incorporate many different plant species, especially if they are all in flower at your local nursery!
-By planning your garden and taking into account a preferred theme we can choose and group your plant species accordingly.
+By planning your garden and taking into account a preferred theme we can choose and group your plant species accordingly for a more coherent look.
 Furthermore, it ensures that you plant the right plant in the right place, as I will take into account whether a plant is suitable for full sun, part sun, or shade, as well as it’s water requirements, so that plants with similar water requirements are planted together.

-Can we use our existing pavers/pebbles/gravel?
+Can we use our existing pavers?

 We are not homeowners, and are currently renting, but would still like to make improvements to our garden.
 Can you still help?